x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-legacy-hybrid-public-folders.md

 > Before running the script, we recommend that you first simulate the actions that the script would take in your environment by running it as described above with the `-WhatIf` switch. <br/> We also recommend that you run this script daily to synchronize your mail-enabled public folders.

 ## Step 5: Configure Exchange Online users to access on-premises public folders
-<a name="Access"> </a>

 The final step in this procedure is to configure the Exchange Online organization and to allow access to the legacy on-premises public folders.

 Enable the exchange online organization to access the on-premises public folders.
-You will point to all of the proxy public folder mailboxes that you created in [Step 2: Make remote public folders discoverable](set-up-legacy-hybrid-public-folders.md#Discoverable).
+You will point to all of the proxy public folder mailboxes that you created in [Step 2: Make remote public folders discoverable](#step-2-make-remote-public-folders-discoverable).

 Run the following command in **Windows PowerShell**: